darrenks/atlas/docs/vectorization.md

     ──────────────────────────────────
     hi

-But we can explicitly vectorize this with `!` to instead return the head of each element.
+But we can explicitly vectorize this with `.` to instead return the head of each element.
 It could be used repeatedly with higher ranked lists.

-    "hi"; "there" !head
+    "hi"; "there". head
     ──────────────────────────────────
     ht